hyperledger/indy-hipe/text/rich-schemas/README.md

 ### Mappings

 ### Encodings
-All attribute values to be signed in a verifiable credential must be encoded as 256-bit integers in order to support the current ZKP signature scheme.
+All attribute values to be signed in a verifiable credential must be transformed into 256-bit integers in order to support the current [Camenisch-Lysyanskaya signature][CL-signatures] scheme.

-Our current encodings support only two methods: number and string.
-No configuration method exists at this time to specify which encoding method should be applied to a particular attribute.
-If the attribute value at the time it is passed into the SDK is a number, it is represented as a 256-bit integer and signed.
-If it is a string, the value is hashed, represented as a 256-bit integer, and signed.
+The current method for encoding attributes as integers only supports two attribute types: numbers and strings.
+No configuration method exists at this time to specify which encoding method will be applied to a particular attribute.
+If the attribute value at the time it is passed into the SDK is a number, it will be encoded as a 256-bit integer.
+If the attribute value is a string, the value will be hashed using SHA-256, thereby encoding it as a 256-bit integer.
+The resulting 256-but integers may then be signed.

+The introduction of rich schemas and their associated greater range of possible attribute value data types require correspondingly rich encoding algorithms.
-The purpose of the new encoding object is to define a broad set of defined methods to perform transformations for a variety of data input types.
-These methods will better support ZKP-style predicate proofs by avoiding over-use of the hashing transformation.
-Hashed values do not support predicate proofs.
+The purpose of the new encoding object is to specify the algorithm used to perform transformations for each attribute value data type.

+The new encoding algorithms will allow for broader use of predicate proofs, and avoid hashed values where they are not needed, as they do not support predicate proofs.
-The introduction of an encoding object allows for future extensions to the standard set of encodings.

-All encoding methods will result in an integer representation according to a consistent scheme.
+The introduction of an encoding object also allows for extensions to the standard set of encodings.
+All encoding methods result in an integer representation of the attribute values according to a consistent scheme chosen by the issuer.

-Examples of encodings include:
-* Integer to Integer
-* Double to Big Decimal
-* Date to Seconds since 1970
-* String to SHA-256

 ### Credential Definitions